lucalullo/codadapt/README.md

 probabilities = model.predict_proba(X)[:, 1]
 ```

-`early_stopping=False` is used above only because the toy dataset is very small.
-On normal datasets
-the default `early_stopping=True` creates a deterministic internal validation split.
+`early_stopping=False` is used here only because the example is extremely small.
+On normal datasets the default `early_stopping=True` creates a deterministic internal validation split.

 ### Regression